jeffminlin/vmcnet/README.md

 ## Philosophy and usage

 This repository is built to serve two purposes:
-1. Provide a general python API for variational Monte Carlo calculations compatible with JAX, with a number of built-in neural network architectures for ready-use.
+1. To enable the development and testing of new architectures and algorithms for training neural network wavefunctions in first quantization.
-2. Provide a command-line interface exposing a large number of options for more streamlined (but somewhat less custom) experimentation with architecture/optimization/sampling hyperparameters.
+2. To serve as a companion codebase to several papers, listed below.

 This repository was built as a JAX port of an internal TensorFlow project started in 2019 which itself was initially inspired by the work of [David Pfau, James S. Spencer, Alexander G. D. G. Matthews, and W. M. C. Foulkes](https://journals.aps.org/prresearch/abstract/10.1103/PhysRevResearch.2.033429).
 Their repository (and its own JAX branch) can be found [here](https://github.com/deepmind/ferminet).